 BOWL-A-THON – This is an annual fund-raising event that provides significant financial support for the Ozaukee County 4-H Foundation’s sponsorship of educational and leadership opportunities for adults and youth.
 The bowl-a-thon is held on a Sunday in late January or early February.
 Information and pledge forms are distributed to clubs; leaders encourage participation in this important fundraiser.
 Prizes are awarded to both individuals and groups in a number of different categories.
 There is also a traveling trophy awarded to the 4-H club raising the most pledges.

 PINEWOOD DERBY DAYS– The 4-H Leader Association sponsor a February Pinewood Derby build day, physics day, and race day!
 An opportunity for youth to explore and apply science and engineering principles while creating an award-winning car.

 4-H DANCE – Each year in February the 4-H Leaders Association sponsors a 4-H dance as an evening of fun and fundraising.
 Proceeds from the refreshments sold at the dance are used to sponsor older youth attending 4-H opportunities such as Citizen Washington Focus, and American Spirit.
 Mr. and Miss Ozaukee 4-H and the 4-H Honor Court are a part of the evening festivities.
 A Dance-off is held for both the older and younger contestants and the moves are interesting.

-BUNNY BREAKFAST – Bunny Breakfast is a fun-filled Easter activity geared for children 10 and under and is open to the public.
+PROJECT BUNNY– A spring activity geared for children 10 and under and open to the public.
 The event includes games, craft activities, photos with the Bunny, and is run by 4-H youth and adult volunteers.

 VOLLEYBALL TOURNAMENT – Each year 4-H clubs compete in a one-day countywide volleyball tournament.
 There is a senior and junior division.
 This is a 2 game double-elimination format.
 The Older Youth raise money by selling food throughout the tournament.